By Alexa Boldt, Global Brigades Marketing Manager

 But, if you’re like me, you stay busy – even during the summer!
 If that’s the case, then I (and many others) highly encourage you to apply for Global Brigades’ Summer Leadership Institute.
 Sure, chilling is nice, but what if you took a leap of faith to inspire your summer by traveling abroad to learn about how you can make a remarkable impact as a global leader.

 Whether you have volunteered with Global Brigades or not, or if you have only volunteered with one GB program and are curious about others, or simply want to learn more, this summer Leadership Institute is an experience built specifically for aspiring leaders like you.
+Check out this firsthand look of volunteers on a Leadership Institute in Honduras!
 If you’re passionate about making an impact and want to learn more about international development, this is the place, and these are the people for you.
 Let these incredible volunteers tell you more.

 “After experiencing different brigades, I knew I had to participate in the Leadership Institute to take an even closer look at the organization and all of its programs as a whole.
 The Global Brigades Leadership Institute was the most educational, informative, and unique experience I have yet had with Global Brigades.
 Not only were we deeply educated about each Chapter that makes up Global Brigades’ holistic development model, we were surrounded by the brilliant, passionate, selfless GB staff and community members.
 Such individuals taught us through their words, actions, experiences, and passions.
 The friendships and bonds formed through our community visits and time together are priceless.
 As always, the instant cross-cultural friendships and bonds made thanks to Global Brigades are what make this organization so special.
 In the end, everything comes down to people: how did they make a positive impact in your life, and hopefully, how did you.“